-Research also conducted its third annual investor return assessment survey in 2023, providing a one-of-a-kind insight into the economic and return expectations of investors across the GCC.
+Research also conducted its third annual investor return SICO's tailor-made middle- and back-office services assessment survey in 2023, providing a one-of-a-kind insight into the economic and return expectations of investors across the GCC.
 This product serves as a point of reference, delivering empirical data and analysis for regional investor sentiment and expectations that will provide the division with an important pulse on the economies of the region.
 The latest iteration of the report expanded its survey respondent pool to include more diverse viewpoints and backgrounds, growing to 190 respondents compared to 111 the prior year.
 The survey also added a new question regarding cryptocurrency to gauge investor sentiment toward emerging asset classes.